-Impact Bakersfield Station- F Street (Locally Generated Alternative) Palmdale Station Mitigation Measures CEQA Level of Significance after Mitigation Hydrology and Water Reso urces Construction Impacts Impact HWR#1: Temporary Construction Impacts to Floodplains and Floodways X Х WQ-MM#1: Floodplain Protection: Construction BIO-MM#32: Restore Temporary Riparian Habitat Impacts Less than significant Impact HWR#3: Temporary Construction Impacts to Surface Water Quality X Х WQ-MM#2: Regional Dewatering Permits BIO-MM#34: Monitor Construction Activities Within Aquatic Resources BIO-MM#62: Prepare Plan for Dewatering and Water Diversions Less than significant Operations Impacts Impact HWR#5: Permanent Operation Impacts to Floodplains and Floodways X Х WQ-MM#4: Floodplain Protection: Operation Less than significant Geology, Soils, Seismicity, and Paleontological Re esources Construction Impacts-Les s than significant with pr oject features and inc orporation of IAMFs; no mitigation measures are required Operations Impacts-Less t han significant with proje ect features and incor poration of IAMFs; no mitigation measures are required Hazardous Materials and W astes Construction Impacts Impact HMW#4: Potential for handling extremely hazardous materials within 0.25 mile of a school.
-X Х HMW-MM#1: Limit use of extremely hazardous materials near schools during construction Less than significant Operations Impacts-Less han significant with proje ect features and incor poration of IAMFs; no mitigation measures are required Safety and Security Construction Impacts - Les s than significant with pr oject features and inc orporation of IAMFs; no mitigation measures are required.
-Operations Impacts-Less t han significant with proje ect features and incor poration of IAMFs; no mitigation measures are required
+Impact Bakersfield Station-F Street (Locally Generated Alternative) Palmdale Station Mitigation Measures CEQA Level of Significance after Mitigation Hydrology and Water Resources Construction Impacts Impact HWR#1: Temporary Construction Impacts to Floodplains and Floodways Х Х WQ-MM#1: Floodplain Protection: Construction BIO-MM#32: Restore Temporary Riparian Habitat Impacts Less than significant Impact HWR#3: Temporary Construction Impacts to Surface Water Quality X Х WQ-MM#2: Regional Dewatering Permits BIO-MM#34: Monitor Construction Activities Within Aquatic Resources BIO-MM#62: Prepare Plan for Dewatering and Water Diversions Less than significant Operations Impacts Impact HWR#5: Permanent Operation Impacts to Floodplains and Floodways Х Х WQ-MM#4: Floodplain Protection: Operation Less than significant Geology, Soils, Seismicity, and Paleontological Re sources Construction Impacts-Les s than significant with pro ject features and inc corporation of IAMFs; no mitigation measures are required Operations Impacts-Less than significant with proje ct features and incor poration of IAMFs; no mitigation measures are required Hazardous Materials and W /astes Construction Impacts Impact HMW#3: Potential for handling extremely hazardous materials within 0.25 mile of a school.
+X X HMW-MM#1: Limit use of extremely hazardous materials near schools during construction Less than significant Operations Impacts-Less than significant with proje ct features and incor poration of IAMFs; no mitigation measures are required Safety and Security Construction Impacts - Less than significant with project features and incorporation of IAMFs; no mitigation measures are required.

-Impact Bakersfield Station- F Street (Locally Generated Alternative) Palmdale Station Mitigation Measures CEQA Level of Significance after Mitigation Socioeconomics and Communities Construction Impacts Impact SO#1: Temporary Disruption to Community Cohesion or Division of Existing Communities from Project Construction N/A Х SO-MM#3: Implement Measures to Reduce Impacts Associated with the Relocation of Important Facilities Less than significant Impact SO#7: Permanent Displacement and Relocation of Community Facilities from Construction N/A X SO-MM#3: Implement Measures to Reduce Impacts Associated with the Relocation of Important Facilities Significant and unavoidable Impact SO#7: Displacement of the Bakersfield Homeless Shelter X N/A SO-MM#3: Implement Measures to Reduce Impacts Associated with the displacement of the Fresno Rescue Mission and associated facilities, and the Bakersfield Homeless Shelter (Section 3.12, Socioeconomics and Communities of the Fresno to Bakersfield Section Final EIR/EIS [Authority and FRA 2014]) SO-MM#3: Implement measures to reduce impacts associated with displacement of key community facilities (Section 3.12, Socioeconomics and Communities of the Fresno to Bakersfield Section Final Supplemental EIR [Authority 2018]) Less than significant Impact SO#7: Displacement of religious facilities X N/A SO-MM#3: Implement measures to reduce impacts associated with the displacement of religions facilities (Section 3.12, Socioeconomics and Communities of the Fresno to Bakersfield Section Final EIR/EIS [Authority and FRA 2014]) SO-MM#3: Implement measures to reduce impacts associated with displacement of key community facilities (Section 3.12, Socioeconomics and Communities of the Fresno to Bakersfield Section Final Supplemental EIR [Authority 2018]) Less than significant Impact SO#7: Displacement of the Mercado Latino Tianguis Х N/A SO-MM#3: Implement measures to reduce impacts associated with the displacement of the Mercado Latino Tianguis (Section 3.12, Socioeconomics and Communities of the Fresno to Bakersfield Section Final EIR/EIS [Authority and FRA 2014]) Less than significant
+Impact Bakersfield Station-F Street (Locally Generated Alternative) Palmdale Station Mitigation Measures CEQA Level of Significance after Mitigation Operations Impacts-Less than significant with project features and inco orporation of IAMFs; no mitigation measures are required Socioeconomics and Comr nunities Construction Impacts Impact SO#1: Temporary Disruption to Community Cohesion or Division of Existing Communities from Project Construction N/A X SO-MM#3: Implement Measures to Reduce Impacts Associated with the Relocation of Important Facilities Less than significant Impact SO#7: Permanent Displacement and Relocation of Community Facilities from Construction N/A Х SO-MM#3: Implement Measures to Reduce Impacts Associated with the Relocation of Important Facilities Significant and unavoidable Impact SO#7: Displacement of the Bakersfield Homeless Shelter Х N/A SO-MM#3: Implement Measures to Reduce Impacts Associated with the displacement of the Fresno Rescue Mission and associated facilities, and the Bakersfield Homeless Shelter (Section 3.12, Socioeconomics and Communities of the Fresno to Bakersfield Section Final EIR/EIS [Authority and FRA 2014]) Less than significant SO-MM#3: Implement measures to reduce impacts associated with displacement of key community facilities (Section 3.12, Socioeconomics and Communities of the Fresno to Bakersfield Section Final Supplemental EIR [Authority 2018]) Impact SO#7: Displacement of the Kern County Mental Health Facility N/A N/A SO-MM#3: Implement measures to reduce impacts associated with the displacement of facilities (Section 3.12, Socioeconomics and Communities of the Fresno to Bakersfield Section Final EIR/EIS [Authority and FRA 2014]) Less than significant Impact SO#7: Displacement of a building at the Mercy Hospital medical complex N/A N/A SO-MM#3: Implement measures to reduce impacts associated with the displacement of Mercy Hospital medical complex facilities (Section 3.12, Socioeconomics and Communities of the Fresno to Bakersfield Section Final EIR/EIS [Authority and FRA 2014]) Less than significant